Prophet Joseph (TV series): Series description

-Prophet Joseph is a Persian-language series originally broadcast in 2008, which tells the story of prophet Joseph according to the Islamict radition.
+Prophet Joseph is a Persian-language series originally broadcast in 2008, which tells the story of prophet Joseph according to the Islamic tradition.
 Realistic depictions of everyday life are represented.
 Each episode of the series begins with the recitation of the first four verses (āyah) of Surah Yusuf.

 The 45 episodes of the series are replete with themes on filial love, personal journey through life (within family and on one's own), personal character, submission, prayer, prophethood, idolatry, monotheism, loyalty, betrayal, carnal desires, nature of various kinds of love, separation, abandonment, slavery, social organizations at various levels, nature of political authority, governance, strategy, various ideologies (and their implications), anticipation, and finally, forgiveness and salvation.

 The series explores the existential lives of three principal characters (Joseph, Zuleikah, and Jacob) with dozens of other major and minor characters.

 The story in the series starts in the south of Babylon, in the second millennium BC, depicting Ya'qub's battle against idolatry (of Ishtar) in Mesopotamia and the miraculous birth of Yusuf.

 Production

 All episodes are created by Al-Baraka Production, Al-Baraka Media and published by HispanTV on YouTube.

 The 16-DVD distribution from Soroush.tv contains a bonus, last DVD describing the making of the movie, including interviews with many of the production crew and a number of assistants to the director.

-In this DVD and subsequent interviews, the director, Farajollah Salahshoor, gives his production account, as follows: